tomjspain/mecPortal-experiment1/_models/pdac_gem.md

   	<div class="3u$ 12u$(medium)">
   		<div class="box">
   		<h3> Outcome </h3>
-  		<p> The Outcome is Overall Survival measured as the point from randomisation
+  		<p> The outcome is Overall Survival measured as the point from randomisation
   		until death by any cause </p>
   		</div>
   	</div>